 Rugby Betting in South Africa

-Rugby betting is extremely popular in South Africa and they have their own national team which is in the top world rankings.
-Our BettingTop10 guide is dedicated to providing South African bettors with all the tips and advice they need to win more from their bets.
+Our BettingTop10 guide is dedicated to providing South African bettors with all the Rugby Betting tips and advice they need to win more from their Rugby Betting.

-Everything you need to know is explained including information on odds and what they mean, the best sportsbooks to bet at, live in-play options, free bet bonuses, mobile apps, national and internationals games and more.
+Everything you need to know on Rugby Betting is explained including information on odds and what they mean, the best sportsbooks at which to bet, live in-play options, free bet bonuses, mobile apps, national and internationals games and more.
 We even have winning tips and strategies that you can use to maximise your Rugby Betting winnings.

 Rugby Betting South Africa Odds Examined

-When it comes to betting on rugby, you need to know about odds and how they work.
-There are two common formats that are used and we have both of these explained below.
+When it comes to Rugby Betting, you’ll need to know about odds and how they work.
+There are two common formats that are used and both of these are explained in detail below.
 Understanding the odds will help you calculate how much you can win as well as telling you how much you need to wager.

 - Fractional Odds: These are displayed in fractions such as 2/1, 3/2, 4/1, etc. The first number is the amount you will win and the second number is the amount you have to wager to get that amount.
 For example, with odds of 2/1 you win 2 ZAR for every 1 ZAR you wager.
 You also get your stake returned so in this example you would win 3 ZAR.